AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 - I first created a small VCF file to accompany this mini tutorial by filtering down a massive VCF to just two small scaffolds and thinning to a maximum of 1 snp per 10 bp.
 Here are the two scaffolds in the VCF, along with their lengths:

 `Chromosome_33_RagTag,length=2809104`

 `scaffold_241,length=100119`

 In an actual study, users may only want to estimate the Ancestral Recombination Graph for a small genomic region (still, it would be good to include a buffer on each side of that region, say 50 kb) or across the whole genome, as in our Xiphorhynchus study.
-Also, you would not want to conduct any thinning--I just did that to get the VCF small enough to upload onto Github.
+Also, you would not want to conduct any site thinning--I just did that to get the VCF small enough to upload onto Github.

 One of the key things to remember--and which requires some careful attention--is that ARGweaver assumes that any sites not in the VCF are invariant.
 However, there are often many poor quality sites that we don't want to include in our ARGweaver analysis.
 To address this issue, ARGweaver conveniently allows us to mask poor quality sites/regions so that they are considered unknown rather than invariant.
 Using an all-sites VCF would also be a great option, as this would explicitly provide information for the invariant sites.
-Either way, there will still be some subsets of the genome that we will probably want to mask, such as repetitive regions.
+Either way, there will still be some subsets of the genome, such as repetitive regions, that are generally helpful to mask.

 # Programs to download: